Snowshoeing the Blueberry Trail in Whistler

 "Start" indicated on the map is located in Whistler Village at the pedestrian and car underpass off of Whistler Way.
 If you walk between Buffalo Bills and the Conference Centre you will come to Whistler Way and see this underpass under the Sea to Sky Highway.
 This is where the Valley Trail in Whistler exits the Village heading south.
 Walking/biking/running under the underpass you will come to the Whistler Golf Course parking lot and clubhouse with the Valley Trail branching both left and right.
 On the map below this is where the walking route, shown in red starts and finishes.
 Here you will find a nice mapboard showing the Valley Trail and the Sea to Sky Trail(both trails follow the same route in this section of Whistler).
 The Valley Trail is wide, with two lanes divided by a yellow line and with frequent directional signs, so once you are on it it is easy to follow and it is reliably snow plowed in the winter.

 Parking for Blueberry Park is located at both ends of the Blueberry Trail.
 Currently there is no indication for where to park at either end of the trail.
-At the Whistler Cay end of the trail parking can be found at the end of Crabapple Drive.
+At the Whistler Cay end of the trail parking can be found halfway down Crabapple Drive, across from the small trailhead sign(see map above).
 Park at the edge of the road and take a look for no parking signs as parking rules change by the season.
 The south end of Blueberry Park is a bit better organized and you can park at the edge of the road at the end of St Anton Way just a few metres from the visible trailhead and Blueberry Park sign.
 This side of the park is also just steps from the three beautiful piers on the lake and for the most part, the nicer side of the trail.
 Another parking option is to leave your car in Whistler Village and walk, run or bike the beautiful 5.8 kilometre circle route shown on the map below.
 If you bike, however, keep in mind that you may have to walk a couple sections on the Blueberry Trail as some parts are very steep, rocky and with tree roots everywhere.
 Also, expect to find snow on the trail December to April every year, but it remains walkable if you don't mind a little snow.

 Blueberry Park is possibly the most dog friendly park in Whistler.
 It is wild, remote feeling and has a deep forest to run through and three piers on Alta Lake your dog will love to jump off.
 With other Whistler parks such as Rainbow and Alpha, that have specific areas within them that are dog friendly, at Blueberry the whole place is dog friendly.
 Dogs are not welcome in the nearby Rainbow Lake trail as well as all of Garibaldi Park, so finding a hiking trail in Whistler to go with your dog can be annoyingly restrictive.
 For a list of dog friendly hiking in Whistler that includes the Sea to Sky Trail, Train Wreck, Nairn Falls, Ancient Cedars and many more try here..